-I've been cooking a lot from Jack Munroe's first book and blog recently.
+I've been cooking a lot from Jack Monroe's first book and blog recently.
 Her cooking philosophy is very similar to mine, and whilst I haven't had the same experience of having to cook to a very tight budget or live below the line, I too cannot stand wasting food!

 This might sound ridiculous, but one of her suggestions was a complete revelation to me.
 As a budget way of buying haricot or similar white beans, she suggests buying your supermarket basics brand and rinsing the sauce off.
 I like to think I cook reasonably economically but I would never have thought of this.

 I fancied beans on toast for breakfast this morning, so duly retrieved the baked bean tin from the cupboard.
 However I found the calorie count, likely from the sugary sauce, pretty off putting.
-I had a vague recollection of reading about a home made baked beans recipe on Ms Munroe's Facebook page but it turns out it was just a suggestion.
+I had a vague recollection of reading about a home made baked beans recipe on Ms Monroe's Facebook page but it turns out it was just a suggestion.
 Sorry Jack, I pinched your recipe name (and your recipe is probably better anyway).

 From start to finish - to plate - it took around twenty minutes.
 I added the sugar because I could taste a slight vinegariness probably from the roasted pepper from a jar.
 It might well be a richer finish with a teaspoon of oil to fry the bacon and onions in; and of course if you want a veggie version just leave the bacon out.
 This would be pretty good made with some diced chorizo or leftover sausage too.
 Next time I would probably dice some carrot to fry with the onion and I'll probably use a smidge of oil - half a tbsp.
 All ingredients were found lurking in my fridge or spice cupboard!